matteoquintiliani/earthworm-docker-sandbox/README.md

 ## Configuration

-All configuration variables can be set within file `Makefile.env` except for `EW_ENV` which defines the current Earthworm Environment and it is defined at run-time as argument to `make` command.
+All configuration variables can be set within the file `Makefile.env` or passed as argument at run-time to command `make`.

+It is convenient to set all the variables, except for `EW_ENV`, within the `Makefile.env` file.

+Usually, the variabile `EW_ENV` is passed as an argument to the command `make`.
 Example:

 ```sh
 Syntax: make  EW_ENV=ew_default  <command>
 ```

+The variables passed as arguments override the values defined in the `Makefile.env` file.

 ## Build Docker Image